wlangera/gcube-bcubed-hack/paper.md

 )
 ```

-Detection probability (`detection_probability`) can be passed as a numeric value between 0 and 1.
-For sampling bias there are three options that can be specified in `sampling_bias` (cf. @leroy2016virtualspecies).
+Detection probability (`detection_probability`) is be passed as a numeric value between 0 and 1.
+For sampling bias there are three options specified in `sampling_bias` (cf. @leroy2016virtualspecies).

 1. With `"no_bias"`, only the detection probability value will decide whether an occurrence is observed or not.
-If `detection_probability = 1` and `sampling_bias = c("no_bias")`, all occurrences are detected.
+If `detection_probability = 1` and `sampling_bias = "no_bias"`, all occurrences are detected.
 2. With `"polygon"`, bias weights depend on their location inside or outside a given polygon with a certain bias strength.
 This is accomplished by the supporting function `apply_polygon_sampling_bias()`.

 ``` r